Psychological Practice

 Brief description of the Unit

 Psychological Practice covers key concepts important to work in psychology and related fields: communication, clients, and workplaces.
 Students will consider public safety as well as professional and legal issues relevant to work in psychology and related areas.
-Students will develop their understanding of ethical practice, current codes of conduct, and cultural safety.
+Students will develop their understanding of ethical practice, current codes of conduct, cultural safety, and psychological intervention.
 They will also acquire knowledge about common issues that arise for professionals working in different roles and with different client groups across a range of settings.
 There will be an emphasis on developing knowledge and skills relevant to cultural responsiveness with an emphasis on Aboriginal and Torres Strait Islander peoples.
 Students will also learn and practice high-level communication skills relevant to the professional context, including interprofessional practice and working in multidisciplinary teams.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)